karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > It would be much better to define the output parameters using a
 > diagram of the different merger scenarios.

-We have added Figure 2.
+We have added Figure 2 that outlines each merger scenario with the corresponding time-since-pericenter and the corresponding projected separation of the two subclusters.

 > Would there be a correlation between beta and TSP?